Cyber Forensics

 3. There is a drop-down list that contains the commands and its brief description.

-4. It records the time stamp of the commands that were previously executed.
+4. It records the time stamp of the commands you previously executed.

 Download the tool and run it.
-Now choose the dump file that you have previously created and select the profile of the image that was created which could be used in place of imageinfo command.
-Now click on Refresh Process List and you can run all the commands.
+Now choose the dump file you previously created and select the profile of the image you created, which you can use in place of the imageinfo command.
+Now click on Refresh Process List, and you can run all the commands.

 Hunting rootkits and malicious code